-An advanced, two-part workshop on Uta Hagen’s liberating process for actors, created by Carol Rosenfeld — founding Director of the Uta Hagen Institute at HB Studio, who trained with Hagen herself.
+An advanced, two-part workshop on Uta Hagen’s liberating process for actors, taught by Carol Rosenfeld, founding Director of the Uta Hagen Institute at HB Studio, who trained with Hagen herself.

 “The knowledge that every day there is something more to learn, something higher to reach for, something new to make for others, makes each day infinitely precious”